 Are there are any functional limits on CS6?

-Does Lumenzia support LAB color mode?
+Does Lumenzia support LAB or Grayscale color modes?

-Does Lumenzia support 16-bit color?
+Does Lumenzia create 16-bit masks?

 Are the masks created by Lumenzia the same as the ones I’d get from other luminosity masking tools?

+The zone, vibrance/saturation, Diff, and Range masks are not based on any channel-based approach.
+These are advanced masks that go beyond simple channel-based approaches.
 The zone masks use a completely unique approach.
 I have never been able to create channel-based masks that I feel adequately target specific tones.
 Lumenzia allows you to create very natural selections of specific tonal values.
 There is both a 5 and 11 zone system, to give you the freedom to be more or less specific in targeting a given tonal value.
 And if you use the “zone picker” tool, it will center the selection on your targeted tone to provide a more precise mask (ie, you can basically target any gray value from pure black to pure white).

 Can the masks created by Lumenzia be customized?